 - The record you want cannot be digitised?

 We will contact you directly to request more details.
 That’s why we ask for a phone number as well as email address, so we can sort things out as quickly as possible.

 Some original records cannot be copied due to their size, binding or fragility.
 In that case, we will let you know, and you will not be charged.
-You can then request an appointment to view the record.

 See ‘Searching for historic land records’ for more information about where these records are held.